One in six over-80s in England have had Covid autumn booster jab

 A similar proportion (16.0%) of 75 to 79-year-olds have also received the booster, along with around one in 15 (6.6%) of people aged 70 to 74.

+The figures come as the number of people in hospital in England who have tested positive for coronavirus is starting to show signs of an increase, after falling steadily for two months.

-The booster roll-out began in England on September 5 with doses being given to residents in hundreds of care homes.
+The booster roll-out began in England on September 5 with doses being given to residents in care homes.

 Since September 7, people aged 75 and over have been able to book an appointment for a jab, along with frontline health and care workers, and people with a weakened immune system.